How to Stencil on a Vintage Find [+Video!]

 So here’s a photo of the brush with just the right amount of paint on it, ready for pouncing on the stencil.

-One of my goals in writing this post, is not just to demonstrate how easy stenciling is, but to get you thinking about the wide variety of vintage items that you can stencil on, like side tables.
+One of my goals in writing this post is not just to demonstrate how easy stenciling is, but to get you thinking about the wide variety of vintage items that you can stencil on, like side tables.

-And even vintage tools.
+And even vintage tools

-Given our current love affair with using words to decorate with, the possibilities seem endless.
 What other vintage items have you stenciled on, or thought about stenciling on?
 Do you have a favorite word(s)?

 Thanks for stopping by–